binitdatta/master-english-to-understand-programming/README.md

 # 3. Authorization Code Grant

-	A. This is for the type of third party applications that wants to leverage Facebook / Google to provide authentication / authorization services instead of providing their own , risking legal suites in case of hacking.
+	A. <pre><code>This is for the type of third party applications that wants to leverage Facebook / Google to provide authentication / authorization services instead of providing their own , risking legal suites in case of hacking.</code></pre>

-	B. These type of clients start with first registering themselves with the Authorization Service Provider such as FaceBook
+	B. <pre><code>These type of clients start with first registering themselves with the Authorization Service Provider such as FaceBook

 	C. When these applications, register they get two things among others

 		I. A Client Identifier
 		II.
 A Client Secret

-	D. Registration is an one time activity and do not needs to happen every-time the client uses the Auth Service
+	D. <pre><code>Registration is an one time activity and do not needs to happen every-time the client uses the Auth Service</code></pre>

-	E. As these types of clients need to keep a pair client identifier and the client secret they typically runs in the server as browse javascript clients cannot keep secrets
+	E. <pre><code>As these types of clients need to keep a pair client identifier and the client secret they typically runs in the server as browse javascript clients cannot keep secrets</code></pre>

 	F. The clients in this grant type make two calls

-		I. First call to get an Auth Code from the Auth Server II.
-The second call using the Auth Code received from the first call, gets the client their actual access token.
-The access token is short lived i.e. 15 minutes not 15 years.
+		I. First call to get an Auth Code from the Auth Server II. <pre><code>The second call using the Auth Code received from the first call, gets the client their actual access token.
+The access token is short lived i.e. 15 minutes not 15 years.</code></pre>
-		III.
-Finally clients make the actual service call i.e. get your friend list from Facebook , using the access token IV.
+		III. <pre><code>Finally clients make the actual service call i.e. get your friend list from Facebook , using the access token</code></pre>
+		IV.
 From time to time, client also make another call to the Auth Server to refresh the access token

 	G. Following are the parameters that the client sends for the auth code call i.e. first call HTTP GET

 		I. response_type with the value code
 		II. client_id with the client identifier
-		III. redirect_uri : When the call to the auth server completes with success . failure where should the Auth server redirect the client to
+		III. <pre><code>redirect_uri : When the call to the auth server completes with success . failure where should the Auth server redirect the client to</code></pre>
 		IV. scope - Read Contacts, Add Contacts, Get Products, Add Product etc.
-		V. state with a CSRF token - Croos Site Request Forgery (CSRF) Optinoal but highly recommended to protect against all the gentlemen out there in the Internet
+		V. <pre><code>state with a CSRF token - Croos Site Request Forgery (CSRF) Optinoal but highly recommended to protect against all the gentlemen out there in the Internet</code></pre>

-	H. When the Auth Server determines that the call paramaters sent in the above call are all valid, it send an auth code with the CSRF token back to the client reditect_uri
+	H. <pre><code>When the Auth Server determines that the call paramaters sent in the above call are all valid, it send an auth code with the CSRF token back to the client reditect_uri</code></pre>

-	I. The client should match the value of the CSRF token sent back by the Auth Server with the one it originally sent to the Auth Server
+	I. <pre><code>The client should match the value of the CSRF token sent back by the Auth Server with the one it originally sent to the Auth Server</code></pre>

-	J. Now that the client has the Auth Code, it needs the access token and fir that it will make a second call HTTP POST with the following paramaters
+	J. <pre><code>Now that the client has the Auth Code, it needs the access token and fir that it will make a second call HTTP POST with the following paramaters</code></pre>

 		I. grant_type with the value of authorization_code II. client_id with the client identifier